msant77/vuejs-brainstorm/README.md

     - [official documentation](https://vuejs.org/v2/guide/class-and-style.html)
     - use of :class
     - use of v-bind:[attribute]
-    - the first commit introduces the limitation of using computed values at the literal Vue().data, changes won't be automatically reflected
+    - the first commit introduces the limitation of using computed values at the literal Vue().data, changes won't be automatically reflected, situation is reproduced under [Issue 1](https://github.com/marcosantana77/vuejs-brainstorm/issues/1)
   - 6. The Need for Computed Properties
   - 7. Components 101
   - 8. Nesting components